 Now add the success criteria so students will understand the progress they are making.

-Hints: Levels of success need to use language the students understand and include words that indicate quantity and quality.
+Hints: Levels of success need to use language the students understand.

 Provide examples so that students know exactly what to check for.
 Check that the criteria are measuring aspects or performance that are useful and meaningful.

 Question: Will the rubric give enough feedback to students?

 Hint: A well-designed rubric which is also used for self and peer assessment will save you time as there will be very little extra to say.